Gexkill/sweng2/TP/src/index.md

 # 1. Introduction
 ## 1.1.
 Revision history

+Actual version : V1.

+Revision history : none.

 ## 1.2.
 Purpose and Scope

+The purpose of this document is to present to the testing team the sequence of tests to be applied to the different components (and their interfaces) forming the application.
+These components were of course designed during the design phase of the project development and are presented in the Design Document.
+These test are aimed at verify weither the components behave and cooperate correctly.
+The tests explained in this document will have to be done in the correct order.
+The document also specifies for each test the eventual testing tools to be used as well as the eventuel additional data to use as input.

 ## 1.3.
 List of Definitions and abbreviations

+* RASD: Requirements Analysis and Specifications Document
+* DD: Design Document
+* ITPD: Integration Test Plan Document

 ## 1.4.
 List of Reference Documents
+* The MyTaxiService project description : "Project Description And Rules.pdf"
+* Assignment document: "Assignment 4 - integration test plan"
+* The MyTaxiService RASD
+* The MyTaxiService DD

 [//]: # (pagebreak)